elchininet/ColorTranslator/README.md

 It is not needed to specify the color model from which you are converting, the API will detect the format.
 You only need to specify to which color model you want to convert calling the specific static method.

-There are 13 static methods available, 7 of them to convert colors and 6 to create color blends.
+There are 14 static methods available, 7 of them to convert colors, 6 to create color blends, and one to create color harmonies.

+###### Color conversion static methods

 The static methods to convert colors accept any of the mentioned inputs as the first parameter.
 The second parameter is optional and it specifies if the output should be a CSS string or an object: